TomWhitwell/MTM_Newsite_2022/_WorkshopDocs/WorkshopBuildGuide.md

 * Please put the right pot of the right value in the right spot!

 {% include linkedHeading.html heading="Understanding switches" level=3 %}
-{% include documentation_image.html filename="images/WS_switches.jpg" caption="Three types of switches, make sure you know which is which" %}
+{% include documentation_image.html filename="images/WS_switches.jpg" caption="Three types of switches, make sure you know which is which.
+Add one nut to each before you assemble the system." %}

 * There are three types of toggle switch in the workshop system
 * Each switch comes with two nuts.
 One goes behind the panel, the other in front of the panel.
 So put one onto the switch before you assemble the system - as shown in the picture above.
 This makes the switch toggle feel slightly shorter in relation to the panel.
 It is NOT critical.
 If you forget to do it, I don't recommend opening up your system to add them.